ganeshyevle/ganeshyevle/README.md

 ---
 ## 💞️ Education
 DY.
-Patil Instituet Of Engineering and Technology Ambi, Pune
+Patil Institute Of Engineering and Technology Ambi, Pune

+BE.Computer Engineering
 ***

 ## 👀Technical Skills!